Department of Finance Code of Conduct

 Avenues for resolution

-The expected behaviours are not intended to respond to every possible ethical issue that might arise in the course of a public servant’s daily work.
+The expected behaviours are not intended to respond to every possible ethical issue that might arise in the course of a public servant's daily work.
 When ethical issues arise, public servants are encouraged to discuss and resolve these matters with their immediate supervisor.
-They can also seek advice and support from other appropriate sources within the Department of Finance such as the Director, Values and Ethics.
+They can also seek advice and support from the Office of Values and Ethics or from other appropriate resources within the Department of Finance, such as support services and Designated Officials.

 Public servants at all levels are expected to resolve issues in a fair and respectful manner and consider informal processes such as dialogue or mediation.